-Answer the following questions (any four)

-- 8 1

-(i) Bernoulli's principle is based on the conservation of

-(a) momentum (b) energy and momentum both

-(c) mass (d) energy

-(ii) Water is following through a ho rizontal nine in a streamline flow

-- (ii) Water is following through a horizontal pipe in a streamline flow, at the narrowest part of the pipe - (a) both pressure and velocity remains constant. - (b) velocity is maximum and pressure is minimum. - (c) both the pressure and velocity are maximum. - (d) both the pressure and velocity are minimum. - (iii) In houses for away from municipal water tanks often find it difficult to get water on the top floor.
-This happens because - (a) water wets the pipe. - (b) the pipes are not of uniform diameter. - (c) the viscosity of water is high. - (d) of loss of pressure during the flow of water. - (iv) In which of the following types of flows is the Bernoulli's theorem strictly applicable - (a) streamline and rotational - (b) turbulent and rotational - (c) turbulent and irrotational - (d) streamline and irrotational - (v) Viscosity of gases - (a) decreases with increases in temperature - (b) independent of temperature - (c) increases with increase in temperature - (d) may increase or decrease depend on nature of gas
+Answer the following questions (any four) (i) Bernoulli's principle is based on the conservation of (a) momentum (b) energy and momentum both (c) mass (d) energy (ii) Water is following through a horizontal pipe in a streamline flow, the narrowest part of the pipe (a) both pressure and velocity remains constant. (b) velocity is maximum and pressure is minimum. (c) both the pressure and velocity are maximum. (d) both the pressure and velocity are minimum. (iii) pal water tanks often find it difficult is happens because (a) water wets the pipe. (b) the pipes are not of uniform diameter. (c) the viscosity of water is high. (d) of loss of pressure during the flow of water. (iv) In which of the following types of flows is the Bernoulli's strictly applicable (a) streamline and rotational (b) turbulent and rotational (c) turbulent and irrotational (d) streamline and irrotational

+- (v) Viscosity of gases

+- (a) decreases with increases in temperature

+- (b) independent of temperature

+- (c) increases with increase in temperature

+- (d) may increase or decrease depend on nature of gas

-$$\eta = \frac{2r^2}{qv}(\rho - \sigma)g$$
+$$\eta = \frac{2}{q} \frac{r^2}{v} (\rho - \sigma) g$$